-Six grades are to be the maximum load for the elementary school teacher.
+For a grades 1-8 multi-grade classroom, six grades are to be the maximum load.
 This maximum shall be assigned only under extreme circumstances.
 Where the maximum becomes a necessity, consideration is to be given to providing a teacher assistant (aide).